 Use distraction during verbal or physical altercations.
 When the client is acting hostile or experiencing delusions, try to re-direct their attention to focus on something new.
 Pick something positive that they can immediately click with, like an old joke or memory that brings them joy.

 Do not take their irritable or aggressive behavior personally.
 Avoid becoming defensive and reacting to abusive statements.
 Try to stay calm and focus on distraction tactics, but if all else fails: set some firm limits on what behavior is acceptable.

 Take things step by step.
 Do not overwhelm the person under your care with too many instructions, activities, or expectations.

 Think ahead and stick to a regular routine.
 Recognizing warning signs and triggers will help steer your client away from feeling uncomfortable and confused.

 Try music!
 Research has shown that music can be used to calm down and reduce difficult behaviors in seniors.
 Singing one of their favorite songs or playing an old album from their collection can do wonders if you try.

 Don’t Forget To Take Care Of Yourself Too

 Dealing with aggression or violence can be exhausting and can affect you emotionally.
 It’s important to remember that you are doing your best to care for your clients.
 Don’t ignore your own feelings or needs.
 If you take good care of yourself, you can take better care of your clients.

-If you have questions, please get in touch with us at one of our locations.
+If you have questions or need the help of a professional home care agency to provide home care in San Mateo or the surrounding areas for an aging loved one, please get in touch with us at one of our locations.